safiullah201955/Predict-Future-Stock-Prices/README.md

 # Key Results and Findings

-The model showed high accuracy on training data (R² ≈ 0.99) but performed poorly on testing data (R² ≈ -1.17).
-This highlights overfitting and suggests Linear Regression isn’t suitable for stock price prediction due to market volatility.
+The model showed high accuracy on training data of (R² ≈ 0.99).